Hike the Austrian Alps in Tyrol – Summer in Tuxertal (Zillertal) Mountains

 Photo: Travel In Culture

-A bit outside Vorderlanersbach you can visit the old hamlet of Gemais dating from the 13th century in the Middle Ages – and not much has changed since the 17th century.
+A little outside Vorderlanersbach, you can visit the old hamlet of Gemais dating from the 13th century in the Middle Ages – and not much has changed since the 17th century.
 It is a historical Austrian dairy farmstead group of buildings showing the traditional way of operating in the Zillertal mountains.
 The wooden houses are not publicly accessible inside, but you can view the remarkably old constructions from the outside.

-From Lanersbach another popular cable car enables people to reach Eggalm which is also a fantastic area to spend a summer day in Tyrol.
+From Lanersbach, another popular cable car enables people to reach Eggalm, which is also a fantastic area to spend a summer day in Tyrol.
 One of the absolute highlights up here is a tempting lake featuring various activities to take part in.

 Photo: Travel In Culture

-At Juns you can go for a lovely 2.5-hour hike up the mountainside to the alpine Stoankasern mountain cheese dairy at 1,984 m.
-During the summer months there is a daily opportunity to see how milk traditionally is turned into butter and cheese in Austrian Tyrol.
+At Juns, you can go for a lovely 2.5-hour hike up the mountainside to the alpine Stoankasern mountain cheese dairy at 1,984 m.
+During the summer months, there is a daily opportunity to see how milk traditionally is turned into butter and cheese in Austrian Tyrol.

 Photo: Travel In Culture